Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Results

 \subsection{Error analysis}

-The successful quantum hardware validation demonstrates practical feasibility, but might raise questions about the reliability of noisy quantum devices for the electron transfer process.
+The successful quantum hardware validation demonstrated current feasibility, but might raise questions about the reliability of noisy quantum devices for the electron transfer process.
 To address these concerns, we conducted comprehensive error analysis comparing single-point energies and derived Marcus parameters across different computational approaches.